“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 When it comes to getting good at copywriting, you can do it the hard way or the easy way.

-You can spend 10, 15, 20 years in the trenches.
-Make lots of dumb mistakes.
-Write dozens of losing packages.
-Stumble your way into a success or two …
+Spending 5, 10, 15 years in the trenches.
+Making lots of time-wasting mistakes.
+Stumbling into a success or two…

-And slowly learn what works and what doesn’t.
+And like I did, you slowly learn what works and what doesn’t.

 The easy way is to join The Professional Writers’ Alliance and learn from the mistakes of others!